 In the past, Apple has also streamed the event live on Twitter.
 It doesn’t seem to be repeating this experiment, instead directing followers to apple.com, but there may well be tweets posted during the event.

-You can sign in with your own Apple ID (recommended if you’re a single developer), or you can create an Apple ID just for the developer account (recommended if you are developing for a company).
+Registering as an Apple developer will give you access to support materials, and enable you to register Macs and iOS devices with Apple so you can use them to run testing software.
+You can sign in with your own Apple ID (recommended if you’re a single developer), or you can create an Apple ID just for the developer account (recommended if you’re developing for a company).

-Apple charges a $99 per year fee to be in the Developer Program.
+Apple charges $99 per year to be in the Developer Program.
 You may be able to have the fee waived if you meet the qualifications.
 Apple also provides of list of what tools and resources a membership provide.